toxeek/sysadmin-stuff/README.md

 I am toggling of gvm installation, bu feel free to toggle it on (=1) in the cfg file and give this Bta installation a go!

+It is also crucial tha, you have git cofigured with your email and user already, or do it when I prompt you (more likely as you may wish to run this script in a freshly installed Ubuntu).

 The cfg file where you toggle tools on/off for sysadmin stuff, is sysadmin.cfg file.
 So make sure you toggle the tools in sysadmin.cfg as you like (on/off/) and for the terraform version, make sure you toggle on tfevn, and that you select the terraform version you want installed.
 so: